WFAFB Mobile Pantry scheduled throughout September

 WICHITA FALLS, Texas (KAUZ) - The Wichita Falls Area Food Bank’s Mobile Pantry will be visiting several locations throughout September.

-On Friday, food bank officials will be at Mt.
-Pleasant Baptist Church from 2:30 p.m. to 4 p.m.
+On Wednesday, food bank officials will be at Ben Donnell Housing Center from 1 p.m. to 3 p.m.

 All of the remaining Mobile Pantry dates for September can be found below: